jordim/langify-mobile/README.md

 ## Arguments

+*--i* platform from you want to translate the key values.
+Possibles values: ios, android, ionic

-*--i* platforms on which you want to generate the locations.
+*--t* platforms on which you want to generate the locations.
 Possible values: android, ios, ionic

 *--l* logs all the processes done by langify.
 Default is False